-Consumers loved how these vacuums performed regardless of variant -- all of them got high ratings.
+Consumers loved how these vacuums performed regardless of the variant – all of them got high ratings.

-Another consistent plus of this vacuum is how the bagged system leaved behind a fresher smelling room.
-Consumers loved how it didn’t spew out allergens from the exhaust and the bags were easy to empty.
+Another consistent plus of this vacuum is how the bagged system left behind a fresher smelling room.
+Consumers loved how it didn’t spew out allergens from the exhaust, and the bags were easy to empty.

-Despite being a canister bag size is generous -- over a gallon.
-This is larger than previous generation Miele canisters.
+Despite being a canister, bag size is generous – over a gallon.
+This variant is larger than the previous generation Miele canisters.

 One compared this with Miele’s upright and said that this was a better performer.

-The Miele C3 may be a pricey option but for the consumer who has respiratory concerns, this is a great investment because of the sealed system that comes with HEPA filtration (this would depend on the variant).
+The Miele C3 may be a pricey option.
+Still, for the consumer who has respiratory concerns, this is an excellent investment because of the sealed system that comes with HEPA filtration (this would depend on the variant).

 Whether your home has mostly bare floor or plush carpet, the C3 will have a variant just for you.
-Just read the feature list carefully before pressing that buy button in Amazon.
+Just read the feature list carefully before pressing that buy button on Amazon.

 Some variants will come with deep cleaning floor tools that will agitate and deep clean carpet.
-Make sure to carefully choose the variant right for you.
+Make sure to choose the variant right for you carefully.

-What I don’t like obviously is the price and the short power cord that limits the reach.
+What I don’t like is the price and the short power cord that limits the reach.

-People who have serious allergic conditions will benefit from a product like this.
+People who have severe allergic conditions will benefit from a product like this.

-Not only will it clean bare floor or carpet but also makes sure that the allergens it picks up stays inside the bag.
+Not only will it clean bare floor or carpet, but it also makes sure that the allergens it picks up stay inside the bag.

-It is expensive but it will last for more than 10 years!
+It is expensive, but it will last for more than ten years!
 So consider this an investment.